bogsen/glinet-mr3020/README.md

 ## What?

+⚠️ **WARNING** ⚠️ Restoring back to stock firmware may not work properly, use at your own risk!
+At some point while playing around with this firmware my router stopped being able to boot stock firmware, but it still works fine with OpenWRT.

 gl-inet distro for TP-Link MR3020 v3.
 Limited space so limited features:
 - 4G, USB tethering and repeater mode supported
 - Wireguard supported (client mode only)